shehan-swivel/employee-manager-api/README.md

 ## API Endpoints

+API endpoints are secured by an API Key.
+To access the endpoints, make sure to provide a valid API Key using the X-Api-Key header in the request.
+When using Swagger, you can use the "Authorize" option in the Swagger UI to provide the API Key.

 ### Swagger documentation

 `GET - /docs` - Swagger documentation

 ### Employee routes

-`POST - api/employees` - Create a new employee
+`POST - api/v1/employees` - Create a new employee

-`GET - api/employees` - Returns array of employees.
+`GET - api/v1/employees` - Returns array of employees.
 Optional query parameters are also acceptable.

-`PUT - api/employees/:id` - Update an employee
+`PUT - api/v1/employees/:id` - Update an employee

-`DELETE - api/employees/:id` - Delete an employee by id
+`DELETE - api/v1/employees/:id` - Delete an employee by id

-`GET - api/employees/:id` - Returns an employee by id
+`GET - api/v1/employees/:id` - Returns an employee by id

 ## License